Public Policy Polling

 Public Policy Polling (PPP) is an American polling firm affiliated with the Democratic Party.
 Founded in 2001 by businessman Dean Debnam, the firm is based in Raleigh, North Carolina.
-Debnam currently serves as president and CEO of PPP, while Tom Jensen serves as the firm's director.
+Debnam died in 2024.
+Tom Jensen serves as the firm's director.

 In addition to political issues, PPP has conducted polling on comical topics.
 These include surveys of whether Republican voters believe Barack Obama would be eligible to enter heaven in the event of the Rapture, whether hipsters should be subjected to a special tax for being annoying, and whether Ted Cruz is the Zodiac Killer.

 Elections

 2008

 PPP first entered prominence through its performance in the 2008 Democratic primaries between Barack Obama and Hillary Clinton.
 The company performed well, producing accurate predictions in states ranging from South Carolina to Wisconsin, many of which featured inaccurate results by other pollsters.
 After the November election, PPP was ranked by the Wall Street Journal as one of the two most accurate firms, among those who were most active in the presidential swing states.